skyylex/ios-test/docs/README.md

 ### The most difficult part

-- From organizational perspective it was .. to stop.
-Since there was a limit of 8h.
-With Viper architecture I believe it takes more time to implement everything, but I wanted to show my skills.
-So it's possible that I exceeded the limit a bit. :)
+- From organizational perspective it was .. to stop in time (8h limit).
+I was interested in making a clear showcase, and to have a feeling of the architecture.
+So I spent additional time on thinking about VIPER and working on additional iterations (to refactore the code few times).
+In the end it's possible that I exceeded the limit a bit. :)

-From technical perspective: using less familiar approach (VIPEW) took more time than I expected and also I needed to refresh some of the skills (UI layer implementation).
+From technical perspective: using less familiar approach (VIPER) took more time than I expected and some of the skills required re-learning (UI layer implementation).
 Day-to-day work usually contains a lot of customized code that you don't use in the test projects :)

 ### Percentage of readiness / additional time to finish it